Problem Package Format

 Scoring Problems

-In scoring problems, submissions are given a non-negative score instead of a verdict.
+For scoring problems, submissions are given a non-negative score instead of a verdict.
 The goal of each submission is to maximize this score.
 Only the secret group and its subgroups are scored.

 Given a submission, scores are determined for test cases, test groups, and the submission itself (which is the score of the secret group).
-The scoring behavior is configured for each test data group by the following arguments in the scoring dictionary of its testdata.yaml:
+The scoring behavior is configured for each test data group by the following arguments in the scoring dictionary of its test_group.yaml:

 Key Type Description